ga4gh/vrs/docs/source/terms_and_model.rst

   <http://identifiers.org/>`__, support is implementation-dependent.
   That is, implementations MAY choose whether and how to support informal or local namespaces.
-* Implemantions MUST use CURIE identifiers verbatim and MUST NOT be modified in any way (e.g., case-folding).
+* Implementations MUST use CURIE identifiers verbatim and MUST NOT be modified in any way (e.g., case-folding).
 Implementations MUST NOT expose partial (parsed) identifiers to any client.